Recognition of same-sex unions in Cambodia

-Cambodia does not recognize same-sex marriage or civil unions, but does recognize a registry program known as "declaration of family relationship", offering limited legal rights.
-As of June 2021, the registry has been introduced in 68 communes.
-Same-sex marriage has received support from King Norodom Sihamoni and his late father, King Norodom Sihanouk.
+Cambodia does not recognize same-sex marriage or civil unions, but recognizes a registry program known as the "declaration of family relationship" offering some limited legal rights to same-sex couples.
+By June 2021, this registry, which can serve as an evidence-based documentation of a relationship, had been introduced to 68 communes.
+Same-sex marriage has received support from King Norodom Sihamoni and his late father, King Norodom Sihanouk, who expressed support after witnessing same-sex marriages in San Francisco in 2004.

 The Constitution of Cambodia defines marriage as the union of "one husband and one wife".
+In 2023, the government suggested it would look into legalising same-sex marriage.

 Partnerships

 The Rainbow Community Kampuchea (RoCK) with the help of local authorities has created a formal relationship registry program called the "Declaration of Family Relationship" (សេចក្តីថ្លែងទំនាក់ទំនងគ្រួសារ, sackdəy thlaeng tumnĕək tumnɔɔng kruəsaa, [səcˈkɗej t̪ʰl̪aeŋ t̪umˈn̪eəʔ t̪umˈn̪ɔːŋ kruəˈsaː]).
-According to RoCK, "the Declaration of Family Relationship is a civil contract between two people who are willing to be together and share responsibility taking care of the family, children and distribute the joint asset, as legal spouses do".
-It can serve as an evidence-based documentation of a relationship for a same-sex couple.
+According to the RoCK, "the Declaration of Family Relationship is a civil contract between two people who are willing to be together and share responsibility taking care of the family, children and distribute the joint asset, as legal spouses do".
+It can serve as an evidence-based documentation of a relationship for same-sex couples; "Written in accordance with key elements of Cambodian civil law, the [Declaration] is legally non-binding but nonetheless creates an immediate and interim protective tool that same-sex couples can access despite not yet being able to legally marry under Cambodian law."
 By May 2018, the civil contract had been introduced to 50 communes in 15 provinces.
 As of June 2021, the program had been introduced to 68 communes in 20 provinces, and 26 couples had signed the forms.